 If any early DOS programmers had used the erroneous 55AAh in their code, the operating system would not have functioned correctly!
 People who merely write about such things, rather than those who assemble working code, are the ones more likely to make mistakes that may never be corrected.

 1[Return to Text] [Table 1.]
 The original IBM® Personal Computer ("PC") or any IBM PC-compatible (whether its CPU is an Intel®, AMD® or some other manufacturer's processor), has what's known as a little-endian architecture; as opposed, for example, to the big-endian architecture of the Motorola® processors in a Macintosh or PowerPC system.
 (Note: Many Apple OSX computers today are being sold with Intel® processors having little-endian architecture.)
 This Little-endian architecture refers to the order of the bytes found in memory (or on a storage medium) for hexadecimal numbers composed of more than a single byte; where the least-significant byte will occur at a lower (or preceding) location than its most-significant byte (or any more significant bytes in-between).
-Thus, the Hex number, 38DA75C6h, as seen in a PC's memory would occur as: C6 75 DA 38 (each byte will be in reverse order); whereas, a Big-endian system would have: 38 DA 75 C6.
+Thus, the Hex number, 38DA75C6h, as seen in a PC's memory would occur as: C6 75 DA 38 (each byte, but not the bits in a byte, when moving from a lower to higher location in memory, would be found in reverse order); whereas, a Big-endian system would have: 38 DA 75 C6.
 The creators of the first 16-bit Intel® processor used this little-endian order so the CPU could start working on arithmetic problems as soon as the first byte of a large number was accessed; basically the same as we do when adding the least-significant digits of two large numbers first, carrying any remainder over to the next column on the left, and finally adding together the most-significant digits, on the far left, last.

 2[Return to Text] In all fairness, some authors may not become aware of this truth until after publishing a book.
 Thus a sizeable cost would be involved in correcting this error; and the publisher might not agree to changing it even in a second edition.
 But they should at least be honest enough to include it an errata note somewhere on the Internet.
 For those who never actually produce printed books; only create web pages or some other digital form of their works, hopefully they will be able to find enough time to correct this error if it appears in their work.

-3[Return to Text] If you like what you see here, we have a complete Guide to DEBUG here.
+If you like what you see above, we have a complete Guide to DEBUG here.

 4[Return to Text] We have much more information about various MBR and Volume boot sectors here.